Folklore Resources on the University of Illinois at Urbana-Champaign Campus

 The Sousa Archives and Center for American Music (SACAM) acquires and preserves significant archival records and historical artifacts in multiple media formats that document America’s local and national music history and its diverse cultures.
 The Center, part of the University of Illinois Library and University Archives, arranges, describes, and makes its collections accessible in support of scholarship, exhibitions, publications and education.
 It offers these services in a professionally managed reference center and through on-line databases, finding aids, and other forms of publication.
 It provides expert advice on accepted archival practices and standards to University colleagues, scholars, and the general public.

 The Storytelling Nook in the Center for Children’s Books houses a collection of roughly 1,500 folk and fairy tale texts used by student and alumni storytellers for developing their performance repertoires.
-These texts are also resources for Storytelling courses (LIS409) taught at the Graduate School of Library and Information Science, and they are accessible through the University Library catalog.
+These texts are also resources for Storytelling courses (IS 410) taught at the Graduate School of Library and Information Science, and they are accessible through the University Library catalog.
 Although the collection is non-circulating, it is available for examination by scholars, teachers, librarians, students, and other educators.

 Campus Folksong Club Oral History Project (University Archives)